 You can learn about sports, crafts, science, trades, business, and future careers as you earn merit badges.
 There are more than 130 merit badges.
-Any Boy Scout may earn a merit badge at any time.
+Any BSA Scout may earn a merit badge at any time.
 You don’t need to have had rank advancement to be eligible.
-Read more about Introduction to Merit Badges.

-- Talk to your Scout Master to find Merit Badge Counselors inside and outside Troop 682
+- Talk to your Scout Master to find Merit Badge Counselors.

 - Pick a Subject.
 Talk to your unit leader about your interests.
 Read the requirements of the merit badges you think might interest you, and pick one to earn.
 Your leader will give you the name of a person from a list of counselors.
 These individuals have special knowledge in their merit badge subjects and are interested in helping you.